 DigitalOcean is a cloud platform focused on simplifying the complexities of infrastructure for software developers.
-In this article, I share the new Digital Ocean Pricing Plans.
+Well, I share the new Digital Ocean Pricing Plans.

 The company recently announced details of new Droplet pricing to deliver more memory, compute power and flexibility for customers at every price point.
-The new pricing is part of their 2018 roadmap which they unveiled earlier this month.
+The new pricing is part of their 2018 roadmap which they unveiled last year in Jan.

 New Digital Ocean Pricing Plan

-To take advantage of the new plans will be easier for new users and new droplets that will be created on Digital ocean.
-What about the existing droplets? several users have asked this question.
+To take advantage of the new plans will be easier for new users and new droplets created on Digital ocean.
+What about the existing droplets?
+Several users have asked this question.

 NOTE: To start using Digital Ocean follow this link

 Well, the answer is simple:

 I had about 20 droplets each running on the $20 per month plan that comes to about $400 a month.
 This plan was straining my budget, and I was looking for alternative options.
 Last month I began combining websites on single Droplets to save money.
 But I couldn’t compromise on performance for the money.

 So with Digital Ocean new plans, any user will jump for more Droplet power at the same price but not me.
 I maintain the same Droplet power at a lower cost.